Greg Van Alst: NASCAR Xfinity Series

-On December 16, 2024, it was announced that Van Alst will run the majority of the 2025 season with Joey Gase Motorsports, driving the No. 35 car.
+On December 16, 2024, it was announced that Van Alst would run the majority of the 2025 season with Joey Gase Motorsports, driving the No. 35 car.
 Van Alst would later downsize his schedule to focus more on his Truck Series team.

 NASCAR Craftsman Truck Series

 On August 6, 2023, Van Alst announced that he would make his NASCAR Craftsman Truck Series debut in the race at IRP, driving the No. 20 truck for Young's Motorsports.
 A few days later, on August 9, it was announced that Van Alst would be driving the No. 20 truck for the rest of the 2023 season.
 At Talladega, Van Alst suffered a fractured vertebrae from a multi-truck accident.

 On July 7, 2025, Van Alst announced he would drive for his own team in four Truck Series races throughout the 2025 season.